 Melissa has worked as an educator and facilitator for nearly two decades, focusing on racial equity since 2005.
 She has supported organization-wide strategic planning processes; facilitated year-long evaluation models for non-profit organizations; galvanized a university task force around supporting undocumented students; taught public speaking with an equity lens to college freshmen; and led hundreds of workshops, trainings, and conversations racial equity, implicit bias, decolonization, and more.

-Melissa came to this work via the nonprofit and environmental education fields.
-She was formerly the Director of Education at NatureBridge Golden Gate, and has also worked as an educator, program coordinator, program evaluator, curriculum developer, and grant writer with Save The Bay in Oakland, and with Crissy Field Center, Literacy for Environmental Justice, and the Sierra Club in San Francisco.
+Before serving for five years as the Associate Director in the Office of Diversity and Inclusion at Humboldt State University, Melissa came to this work via the nonprofit and environmental education fields.
+She was the Director of Education at NatureBridge Golden Gate (formerly Headlands Institute), and has also worked as an educator, program coordinator, program evaluator, curriculum developer, and grant writer with Save The Bay in Oakland, and with Crissy Field Center, Literacy for Environmental Justice, and the Sierra Club in San Francisco.